marysia-tanska/p5-local-deploy/README.md

 2. Install VSCode and open the project folder:<br>https://code.visualstudio.com/ <br><br>

 Version A (quick):
-3. Install the Live Server extension and run it in the project folder.
+3. Install the Live Server extension and run it in the project folder.<br><br>

 Version B (more industry-standard):
 3.1.
 Install nvm: <br>